azavea/osmesa/README.md

 First thing to is to [build and install GeoMesa](https://github.com/locationtech/geomesa#building-from-source).
 You can run `mvn clean install -T8 -am -DskipTests` on a clone of GeoMesa to accomplish this.

+_Note:__ - Until https://github.com/locationtech/geomesa/pull/1751 is merged, you'll have to patch that into master.

-Once you do that, move the `geomesa-hbase-dist` installed in your local maven repository (e.g. `~/.m2/repository/org/locationtech/geomesa/geomesa-hbase-dist_2.11/1.4.0-SNAPSHOT/geomesa-hbase-dist_2.11-1.4.0-SNAPSHOT-bin.tar.gz`) to `services/hbase/geomesa-dist.tar.gz`
+__IMPORTANT__: Next, move the `geomesa-hbase-dist` installed in your local maven repository.
+Move it to both these locations:

+- `services/hbase/geomesa-hbase-dist.tar.gz`
+- `services/geoserver/geomesa-hbase-dist.tar.gz`

+For instance, running this if you built GeoMesa and installed locally:
+- `cp ~/.m2/repository/org/locationtech/geomesa/geomesa-hbase-dist_2.11/1.4.0-SNAPSHOT/geomesa-hbase-dist_2.11-1.4.0-SNAPSHOT-bin.tar.gz services/hbase/geomesa-hbase-dist.tar.gz`
+- `cp ~/.m2/repository/org/locationtech/geomesa/geomesa-hbase-dist_2.11/1.4.0-SNAPSHOT/geomesa-hbase-dist_2.11-1.4.0-SNAPSHOT-bin.tar.gz services/geoserver/geomesa-hbase-dist.tar.gz`

 You'll also need the local maven repository to build the scala code in this project; this means that if you have Vagrant syncing your `~/.m2` folder, you can build directly on your machine, but if